Can a Dog get Parvovirus twice?

 What is Parvovirus?

-Typically, adults who are infected act as ‘carriers’ and can spread the disease without necessarily showing symptoms.
+Typically, infected adults act as ‘carriers’ and can spread the disease without necessarily showing symptoms.
 Those aged from about six weeks to six months tend to be hit the hardest and develop the most severe symptoms.
-Any breed can become ill but those black and tan breeds such as Rottweilers and Dobermans are known to be most predisposed, though it is not fully understood why this is.
+Any breed can become ill, but those black and tan breeds such as Rottweilers and Dobermans are known to be most predisposed, though it is not fully understood why this is.

 As Parvovirus is highly contagious, areas in which there are a lot of puppies and dogs together (such as in veterinary clinics and rescue shelters) tend to be hit the hardest and outbreaks can occur.

-The virus is spread via the faecal-oral route (from faeces into the mouth) and has the ability to live on objects (fomites) such as food bowls, shoes and towels.
-This means it can be spread both directly (from an infected dog) and indirectly (from a fomite).
-While a dog would rarely consume another’s faeces, they often sniff and lick the fur near their hind end as well as surfaces and objects with which their faeces may have been in contact.
+The virus is spread via the fecal-oral route (from feces into the mouth) and can live on objects (fomites) such as food bowls, shoes and towels.
+This means it can be spread directly (from an infected dog) and indirectly (from a fomite).
+While a dog would rarely consume another’s feces, they often sniff and lick the fur near their hind end as well as surfaces and objects with which their feces may have been in contact.

 Dogs can spread the disease for several weeks after they have seemingly recovered, meaning that some owners will bring their dog back into their home too early and reintroduce them to their other dogs, putting them at risk.